AkramBadah/appointment-scheduler/README.md

 ### 3. Writing Tests

 You can write tests for your React components using React Testing Library along with Vitest.
-Example tests can be found in the __tests__ folder (or wherever your test files are located).
+Example tests can be found in the `__test__` folder (or wherever your test files are located).